aaminu/aws-bootcamp-cruddur-2023/journal/week3.md

 11. At this point, I committed the code and pushed to Github.
 Closed the current workspace and opened a totally new one.
 This approach ensures that all environment keys propagate properly.

-**NB:** To test the above, one need to create a user using clickops on aws-cognito page underneath the user pool created.
+**NB:** To test the above, one needs to create a user using clickops on aws-cognito page underneath the user pool created.
 Also, we need to use the aws-cli to set a password with admin rights so as to avoid verification.
 The command to do that is:
 ```bash
 $ aws cognito-idp admin-set-user-password \
  --user-pool-id <your-user-pool-id> \